anwarendo/alx-system_engineering-devops/0x00-shell_basics/README.md

        - 2-bring_me_home ==> displays the absolute path of the user's home directory
        - 3-listfiles ==> lists the contents of the current directory in the long format
        - 4-listmorefiles ==> lists all files including the hidden ones in the long format
+       - 5-listfilesdigitonly ==> lists files and folders with numeric uid and gid in the long format including the hidden ones.